 Added to that, there’s the climate and geography of the country.
 Welcome to dry, dusty desert land.
 Then there are the extremes of temperature.

 In Amman, Jordan’s capital, temperatures drop to 4 degrees in winter and peak at around 31 in the summer months.
 Heavy rain is normal in winter months, and flash floods are common – important to consider when visiting tourist sites such as Petra.
 Generally Jordan’s warmer months are April – October, then Nov – March are considerably cooler.

-After visiting in March this year, and spending a lot of my pre-trip research googling what to wear for various attractions, activities and more, I thought it’d be helpful to pass on a few words of wisdom.
+After visiting in March and spending a lot of my pre-trip research googling how to dress in Jordan to visit various attractions, I thought it’d be helpful to pass on a few words of wisdom.